 to most people in India.
 Then we saw how a Warby Parker approach to food allowed Faasos to make great food brands on the internet.
 It’s not a rule but to a large extent, this shapes our investment focus.

 Through technological advancements there has been increased focus on inclusion and sustainable development; do you think there are any new technologies that could transform the entire Indian ecosystem, enabling India to reach an equitable ecosystem?

 That’s got to be the hope.
 The tech story has always been an access story.

 With 1.12BN people signed up for Aadhar, we’re beginning to see the foundation for what’s to come and how we’re leapfrogging.
 We’re talking about perhaps owning the most advanced social security system in the world.

 The best thing about technology today is that is has changed the power dynamic between consumer and company.
-The Indian consumer has a voice and can vote with their "likes" on Instagram and Facebook.
-No longer does poor quality win as the consumer plays a bigger role in determining which kinds of businesses win, which companies and technologies we want to stand up for, how we want society to evolve and progress.
+The Indian consumer has choice and plays a bigger role in determining which kinds of businesses win, which companies and technologies they want to stand up for, how we want society to evolve and progress.

 The current regime has focused on catapulting entrepreneurs throughout India.
 As a leading entrepreneur, do you envision any policy changes that will enable India to become the leader in Entrepreneurial space?

 Entrepreneurship, as investors think about it, is about driving tangible gains in productivity that have a measurable impact on GDP.
 This,